kyrie111/EFINet/README.md

 ## Usage

-The test results will be saved at `data/result`.
+The results will be saved at `data/result`.

 ```key
 python lowlight_test.py